MatMath/ui-components/README.md

 ## Getting Started

-These instructions will get you the latest version of the `ui-components` lib installed in your project, so you start integrating ans using the components.
+These instructions will get you the latest version of the `ui-components` lib installed in your project, so you start integrating and using the components.

 ### Compatibility